NRCan/geo_sim_processing/README.md

 geo_sim_processing is a QGIS plugin that aims to simplify/generalize line and polygon features.
 It is composed of 3 processing tools:
  - [Reduce Bend](#Reduce-Bend) for line simplification and generalization
- - [Chordal Axis](#Chordal-Axis) for polygon to line simplification (skeletenization)
+ - [Chordal Axis](#Chordal-Axis) for polygon to line simplification (skeletonization)
  - [Simplify](#Simplify) for line simplification

 ## Requirements
 - [QGIS](https://www.qgis.org) >3.14

 ## QGIS plugin installation

-From the GitHub repo download the zip file of the latest tag (or the tag you whish to install) and unzip the content in the QGIS plugin directory _geo_sim_processing_ and reload the plugin geo_sim_processing.
+From the GitHub repo download the zip file of the latest tag (or the tag you wish to install) and unzip the content in the QGIS plugin directory _geo_sim_processing_ and reload the plugin geo_sim_processing.
 If the _Plugin Reloader_ is not present install it from the menu Plugins > Manage and Install Plugins

 Plugin directory in Linux: /home/_usename_/.local/share/QGIS/QGIS3/profiles/default/plugins/geo_sim_processing

 Plugin directory in Windows: C:\Users\\_usename_\AppData\Roaming\QGIS\QGIS3\profiles\default\plugins\geo_sim_processing

-Note: Other locations are possible but these are the default one
+Note: Other locations are possible, but these are the default one

 # Reduce Bend

 Reduce Bend is a geospatial simplification and generalization tool for lines and polygons.
-Reduce Bend is an implementation and an improvement of the algorithm described in the paper "Line Generalization Based on Analysis of Shape Characteristics, Zeshen Wang and Jean-Claude Müller, 1998" often known as "Bend Simplify" or "Wang Algorithm".
+Reduce Bend is an implementation, and an improvement of the algorithm described in the paper "Line Generalization Based on Analysis of Shape Characteristics, Zeshen Wang and Jean-Claude Müller, 1998" often known as "Bend Simplify" or "Wang Algorithm".
 The particularity of this algorithm is that for each line it analyzes its bends (curves) and decides which one needs to be simplified, trying to emulate what a cartographer would do manually to simplify or generalize a line.
 Reduce Bend will accept lines and polygons as input.

 ## Usage